Luke Dean (footballer, born 1991): Career

 In January 2015, Dean signed a one-month loan deal for Bradford Park Avenue In February 2015, Bradford Park Avenue and Harrogate Town agreed to extend the loan deal until the end of the 2014–15 season.

 Dean joined Scarborough on 25 May 2017.
 He played for the club until May 2019, where he signed with Matlock Town.

 In June 2022, Dean joined Guiseley following their relegation from the National League North.
+In January 2023, he joined Liversedge.
+Having been unable to prevent Liversedge's relegation, he joined Brighouse Town in June 2023.